Film & Kino: History

 KKL changed its name to Film & Kino (sometimes written FILM&KINO) in 1998.
-Tasks of today, in addition to the Mobile Cinema, include support of film distribution, import and publicity.
-It awards the Aamot Statuette, and co-organizes the Norwegian International Film Festival in Haugesund.
+Tasks of today, in addition to the mobile cinema, include support for film distribution, imports, and publicity.
+It awards the Aamot Statuette and co-organizes the Norwegian International Film Festival in Haugesund.
 Its member body consists of 149 municipalities with cinemas.
-The CEO since 1993 is Lene Løken, and its board of directors consists of Bjørg Wallevik (chair), Geirmund Lykke (deputy chair), Synnøve Brenden Klemetrud, Knut Even Lindsjørn, Britt Skinstad Nordlund, Geir Martin Jensen, Roar Skovli and Håkon Skogrand.
-The latter three represent the film industry and cinemas, the other are politicians.
+The CEO since 1993 is Lene Løken, and its board of directors consists of Bjørg Wallevik (chair), Geirmund Lykke (deputy chair), Synnøve Brenden Klemetrud, Knut Even Lindsjørn, Britt Skinstad Nordlund, Geir Martin Jensen, Roar Skovli, and Håkon Skogrand.
+The last three represent the film industry and cinemas, whereas the others are politicians.